Kirandeepkaur001/Kirandeepkaur001.github.io/README.md

-# In this repository, I am sharing my experience in 3rd semester training in Computer Science and Engineering
+# Daily report of training in 3rd semester training in Computer Science and Engineering
 ---
 # DAY 1 :
 * ### Orientation